Dowell-Lab/srworkshop/day01/worksheets/Variables_in_bash.md

 ![Variable call notations](md_images/variable_call_notations.png)

 Notice that the first line does not print the value of a variable.
-It just prints the value `a`, since there is no dollar sign preceding it.
+It just prints the value `dirs`, since there is no dollar sign preceding it.

 The other three all look the same, right?
 All of these notations are ways to call a variable, but there's some useful differences.
 </li>